Health Insurance Requirement & U.S. Health Care

 Purchase Health Insurance

-F-1 international students, J-1 exchange students, and J-1 research scholars must purchase and maintain SF State pre-approved international student health insurance.
+F-1 international students, J-1 exchange students, and J-1 research scholars must purchase and maintain SFSU pre-approved international student health insurance.

-Students may purchase additional insurance policies if they wish, but they must purchase the international health insurance plan pre-approved by SF State regardless.
+Students may purchase additional insurance policies if they wish, but they must purchase the international health insurance plan pre-approved by SFSU regardless.

 2024-2025 Plan Summary and Rate